-- 1. No dogs or any other animals not affiliated with the fair allowed in the county park (including campgrounds). - 2.
-All animals to be led to and follow designated walkways to and from the show rings, practice rings and trailers. - 3.
-No smoking in Goodells County Park. - 4.
-No animals in spectator area. - 5.
-No horses in stalls with fuse box. - 6.
-No spectators during the loading and unloading of animals. - 7.
-Unload in designated area only and follow traffic pattern. - 8.
-All spectators and fair participants must wear shoes in Goodells County Park at all times. - 9.
-Spark plug disconnected in engines projects. - 10.
-All exhibitors should carry some type of liability and hospitalization insurance. - 11.
-Still exhibits may be picked up on Friday of fair between 7:30-8:30 p.m.
-Any projects not picked up during this time will be moved and can be picked up at the Fair Office in Marysville at a designated time after fair. - 12.
-No animals shall be released before 8 a.m. on Sunday unless otherwise designated by The Society.
-Sheep, Ilamas, goats, dairy, beef will be released at 11 p.m. on Saturday of fair; stall decorations and cleaning cannot begin sooner than 10 p.m. on Saturday of fair. - 13.
-All exhibitors exhibiting livestock must clean and help dismantle pens when removing exhibits.
-See individual project guidelines or consult project superintendent for project release time for livestock projects. - 14.
-Exhibitors not following rules may be denied participation in next year's fair. - 15.
+- Exhibitors, their family and visitors to the Fair MUST follow the guidelines set out by the Center for Disease Control, State of Michigan, MDHHS, St. Clair County Health Department, or the Fair. - 2.
+No smoking in Goodells County Park. - 3.
+All spectators and fair participants must wear shoes in Goodells County Park at all times. - 4.
+All exhibitors should carry some type of liability and hospitalization insurance. - 5.
 The Fair Board carries a general insurance policy for the fair.
 Exhibitors and spectators are largely responsible for their projects and self while at the fair.
-In the event of a problem, report to the fair office immediately and fill out an Incident Report Form. - 16.
-Designated security agency will enforce rules. - 17.
-All fair superintendents have the right to dismiss any exhibitor if he/she becomes a hazard to himself/herself or other exhibitors. - 18.
-All animals to be tied properly.
-All dogs must be on a leash for dog show and pet parade. - 19.
-Absolutely no alcoholic beverages allowed in Goodells County Park or campgrounds. - 20.
-No unauthorized solicitation in Goodells County Park. - 21.
-No motorized vehicles, bicycles, scooters, skate boards, or rollerblades allowed in Goodells County Park or campgrounds. - 22.
-No parking around barns. - 23.
+In the event of a problem, report to the fair office immediately and fill out an Incident Report Form. - 6.
+Designated security agencies will enforce rules. - All fair superintendents have the right to dismiss any exhibitor if he/she becomes a hazard to himself/herself or other exhibitors. - 8.
+Exhibitors not following rules may be denied participation in next year's fair. - Absolutely no alcoholic beverages or illicit drugs allowed in Goodells County Park or campgrounds. - No unauthorized solicitation in Goodells County Park. - 11.
+No motorized vehicles, bicycles, scooters, skate boards or roller blades allowed in Goodells County Park or campgrounds. - 12.
+No parking around barns.
 All deliveries to barns must be made between 11 p.m. and 9 a.m. each day.
-No vehicles allowed behind barns between 9 a.m. -11 p.m.
-Move your vehicle to parking lot after unloading. - 24.
-No unauthorized vehicles in Goodells County Park/campgrounds. - 25.
-In the event of inclement weather, seek shelter at the designated areas on the park map or seek shelter outside of Goodells County Park. - 26.
-No coffee makers/pots, microwaves, crock pots or electric kitchen appliances are to be plugged in or maintained in any barns or area surrounding barns. - 27.
-Rules found in this Fair Book take precedence over any previous publications prior to May ${\bf 1}$ of the current year.
+No vehicles allowed behind barns between 9 a.m. and 11 p.m.
+Move your vehicle to parking lot after unloading. - 13.
+No unauthorized vehicles in Goodells County Park/campgrounds. - 14.
+In the event of inclement weather, seek shelter at the designated areas on the park map or seek shelter outside of Goodells County Park. - 15.
+No coffee makers/pots, microwaves, crock pots or electric kitchen appliances are to be plugged in or maintained in any barns or area surrounding barns. - 16.
+Spark plug disconnected in engine projects. - 17.
+No dogs or any other animals not affiliated with the fair allowed in the county park (including campgrounds). - 18.
+All animals to be led to and follow designated walkways to and from the show rings, practice rings and trailers. - 19.
+No animals in the spectator area. - 20.
+No horses in stalls with fuse box. - 21.
+No spectators during the loading and unloading of animals.